 The applicant collected 8 kg of each sample to meet the minimum detection limits (MDL) requirements of the analytical laboratory to meet the NRC standards (Strata, 2011a).
 The applicant states that it was not practical to collect samples of each type of vegetation present at each sampling location because of the large sample size needed to meet the MDL.
 Thus, the applicant collected composite samples of typical food products for grazing animals at each location.
 The applicant collected wetland vegetation samples near the confluence of Oshoto Reservoir and the Little Missouri River.
+The applicant collected food crop samples that included hay and produce from personal gardens.
 The applicant collected three samples of hay from local landowners at harvest in late July to early August 2010.
 The applicant collected a single sample of beets, zucchini, and potatoes from the Strong Residence bordering the Ross ISR Project area in September 2010.
 Strata collected vegetation from grazing areas three times during the growing season in July, August, and September 2010.
 The applicant collected samples of each type of vegetation at least two weeks apart (Strata, 2011a).